Statement of Commitment

 - We introduced new reporting tools for staff to report any behaviour not consistent with child safe practices including the independently-run Whistle-Blower service for clients and third parties who can make anonymous reports of actual or suspected wrongdoing.

 - We significantly improved recruitment and induction processes, with all new staff now required to pass a Working with Children Check and Police Check and all staff required to complete regular, mandatory child protection and safeguarding training.

 - We regularly distribute child safety resources to our staff and clients.

-For more information on the accreditation process, visit Australian Childhood Foundation's website.
+For more information on the accreditation process, visit the Australian Childhood Foundation online.